-It’s been a while since I last made beet kvass.
-Every few months, I get the urge to make some and this month of May was one of them.
-It must be my body telling me I’m in need of something therapeutic.
-Beet kvass, which is thought to have originated in the Ukraine a long time ago, is a probiotic drink that is chock full of health-giving properties and made using the humble beetroot.
+Beet kvass is thought to have originated in the Ukraine a long time ago.
+It’s a probiotic drink that is chock full of health-giving properties and is made using the humble beetroot.

 Kefir has been such an integral part of our lives for so many years now, that I’m always a little taken aback when people either don’t know what it is or have never tried it.
 So I thought I’d knock up a post for the benefit of those not in the know about kefir and tell you what it is, how to make it and what to do with it.

 One of the many fascinating things about food is that there are so many ingredients and combinations in the world.
 As long as we are able to access them, the adventure never ends.
 Here are some of the food products that have landed on the kitchen counter at Tin and Thyme recently.

 The coconut revolution is truly upon us.
 I remember when we first started buying cold-pressed coconut oil over a decade ago.
 It was hard to find and very expensive.
 Now the food world has realised the wonders of coconut and I’m very glad to say not only is coconut oil cheaper and easier to find, but there is a wealth of other coconut products out there to choose from.